-Overall, implementing the low-carbon scenario to address sector-based emissions is projected to generate a net return of \$5.6 billion across the county above the business-as-planned scenario.
+Overall, implementing the low-carbon scenario to address sector-based emissions is projected to generate a net return of \$12.3 billion across the county above the business-as-planned scenario.

 Further, research on the cost of implementing Natural Climate Solutions in the U.S. estimates that 25 percent of the maximum potential of 1.2 billion MT CO2e can be achieved at less than \$10 per ton, and an additional 51 percent can be achieved at between \$10 and \$50 per ton (Fargione et al 2018).
-45

-The net return from the low-carbon scenario is based on savings in operations and maintenance, savings in energy costs, and revenue generation.
-The overall investment across the county amounts to \$11.7 billion while savings amount to \$17.3 billion.
+The net return from the low-carbon scenario, shown in Figure 9, below, is based on savings in operations and maintenance, savings in energy costs, health care costs due to improved outdoor air quality and social cost of carbon (SCC)29.
+The overall investment across the county amounts to \$8 billion while savings amount to \$20.3 billion.